 QUICK & EASY INSTALLATION

-Compared to the installation of other types of space conditioning systems which can take weeks and some major construction, mini split systems are far less invasive to install.
+Compared to the installation of other types of space conditioning systems which can take weeks and some major construction, mini split systems are far less invasive to install, particularly when adding AC to older homes without pre-existing ductwork.
 Typically, the coupling of the indoor and outdoor units requires only a 3-inch hole through the conduit wall.
 That means homeowners don’t have to worry about rebuilding walls around the ductwork or losing any valuable square footage.
 Overall, the installation process is much less disruptive on your daily routine with many units up and running in as little as a day or two.
+This ease of installation is part of what makes split type air conditioners such a good solution for replacing for window units.

 INCREASED ENERGY EFFICIENCY